sharecodecvpr22/InterQ/README.md

 cd InterQ
 ```

-1. Modify "qw" and "qa" in *.hocon to select desired bit-width.
+1. Modify "qw" and "qa" in cifar10_resnet20.hocon/cifar100_resnet20.hocon/imagenet.hocon to select desired bit-width.

+2. Modify "dataPath" in cifar10_resnet20.hocon/cifar100_resnet20.hocon/imagenet.hocon to the dataset path.

-2. Modify the "Path_to_data_pickle" in main_direct.py (line 122 and line 135) to the data_path and label_path you just generate from Stage1.
+3. Modify the "Path_to_data_pickle" in main_direct.py (line 122 and line 135) to the data_path and label_path you just generate from Stage1.

-3. Use the below commands to train the quantized network.
+4. Use the below commands to train the quantized network.
 Pleas noted that the model that generates the data and the quantized model should be the same.

 For cifar10/100